lukas-sparnauskas/evalAIRR/README.md

 #### General reports

 - `ks` - Kolmogorov–Smirnov statistic for all features.
-Parameters: `output` - optional parameter, that specifies the path of text/csv file the the results will be exported to.
+Parameters: `output` - optional parameter, that specifies the path of text/csv file the results will be exported to (default value is set to `./output/ks.csv`).
 - `copula_2d` - a 2D scatter plot that displays two features in a Gausian Multivariate copula space.
 Parameters: a report section of any name, under which the compared features are specified.
 - `copula_3d` - a 3D scatter plot that displays three features in a Gausian Multivariate copula space.
 Parameters: a report section of any name, under which the compared features are specified.
 - `feature_average_vs_variance` - a scatter plot that displays the average value of every feature on one axis and the variance of every feature on the other axis.
 Parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
 - `observation_average_vs_variance` - a scatter plot that displays the average value of every observation on one axis and the variance of every observation on the other axis.
 Parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
 - `corr` - correlation matrix heatmaps of the real and simulated datasets.
 Parameters: `reduce_to_n_features` - an optional parameter for dimensionality reduction using PCA.
 The number of features to reduce the dataset to (must be reduce_to_n_features < min(n_observations, n_features)). `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
 - `pca_2d` - two scatter plots with both datasets reduced to two dimensions using PCA.
 Parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset. `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
+- `distance` - Euclidean distance between the real and simulated features.
+Parameters: `output` - optional parameter, that specifies the path of text/csv file the results will be exported to (default value is set to `./output/dist.csv`).
+- `statistics` - statistical indicators (average, median, standard deviation and variance) of all features in both real and simulated datasets.
+Parameters: `output_dir` - optional parameter, that specifies the directory for the csv files in which the csv result files `real_stat.csv` and `sim_stat.csv` will be exported to (default value is set to `./output/`).
+Each csv file contain four rows, each with a different statistic: 1 - average, 2 - median, 3 - standard deviation, 4 - variance.
+- `observation_distance` - Euclidean distance between the real and simulated observations.
+Parameters: `output` - optional parameter, that specifies the path of text/csv file the results will be exported to (default value is set to `./output/obs_dist.csv`).
+- `observation_statistics` - statistical indicators (average, median, standard deviation and variance) of all observation in both real and simulated datasets.
+Parameters: `output_dir` - optional parameter, that specifies the directory for the csv files in which the csv result files `real_obs_stat.csv` and `sim_obs_stat.csv` will be exported to (default value is set to `./output/`).
+Each csv file contain four rows, each with a different statistic: 1 - average, 2 - median, 3 - standard deviation, 4 - variance.

 Here is a sample `reports` section of a configuration file containing all of the reports: